kurtbuilds/simple2fa/README.md

     }

     // When the user logs in, validate their password, then respond with
+    // a form requesting a 2FA code, putting the user_id in JWT or similar server-signed
+    // wrapper.
-    // the user_id as a hidden input field and request a 2FA code. if simple2fa.check_2fa_code(user.otp_secret, "<otp_code>") {
+    if simple2fa.check_2fa_code(user.otp_secret, "<otp_code>") {
         // Log in successful
     } else {